 Water flowing west from the King Leopold Range has cut down through the ancient rock to form spectacular gorges such as Bell and Lennard Gorges.
 Bell Gorge, about 300 metres above sea level is the beginning of a series of waterfalls which descend through the Isdell Range to Walcott Inlet.

 Bell Gorge is a spectacular spot for swimming, photography and enjoying what nature has to offer.
 The falls are reached by a one kilometre walk from the car park.
 Once you have come to the top of the waterfall you may wish to swim or relax in the top pool or cross, further up the creek, to the opposite side.
 From there it is a reasonable walk over the top of the hill and through the spinifex to the bottom pool.
 Here is an excellent swimming hole and a magnificent view of the waterfall and the gorge to the west.

 238 kilometres from Derby and 281 kilometres from Fitzroy Crossing.

 Three hours from Derby and three and a half hours from Fitzroy Crossing.

 What to do

 May to September.
 May be inaccessible during the wet season.

-(Information supplied by the Department of Environment and Conservation )
+(Information supplied by the Parks and Wildlife Services )